 The most sure-fire way to prevent any possibility of IP leaks is to disable IPv6 at the system level (where possible).
 Please check out our guide on How to disable IPv6 on all devices for instructions on how to do this.

 DNS leaks are the most well-known form of IP leak because they used to be the most common.
-In recent years most VPN services have stepped up to the mark, however, and in our tests, we are detecting DNS leaks much less often.
+In recent years most VPN services have stepped up to the mark, however, and we are detecting DNS leaks much less often in our tests.

-The Dynamic Name System (DNS) is used to translate the easy-to-understand and remember web addresses that we are familiar with (URLs), to their “true” numerical IP addresses.
+The Dynamic Name System (DNS) is used to translate the easy-to-understand and remember web addresses we are familiar with (URLs), to their "true” numerical IP addresses.
 For example, translating the domain name www.proprivacy.com to its IPv4 address of 220.127.116.11.
-So at heart DNS is just a fancy telephone book that matches URLs to their corresponding IP addresses.
+At its heart, DNS is just a fancy telephone book that matches URLs to their corresponding IP addresses.

-What is certain is that DNS quires will be resolved in the country your ISP is based (i.e. your own country).
-Wherever the DNS query is resolved, though, it will not be at your home IP address, but that doesn't mean there aren't threats to your privacy.
+What is certain is that DNS queries will be resolved in the country your ISP is based (i.e. your own country).
+DNS queries will never be resolved at your home IP address, but that doesn't mean there aren't threats to your privacy.

 Your ISP can see what you get up to